 b.
 1893, Barcelona; d.
-1983, Palma de Mallorca
+1983, Palma de Mallorca, Spain

 Joan Miró Ferra was born April 20, 1893, in Barcelona.
 At the age of 14, he went to business school in Barcelona and also attended La Lonja’s Escuela Superior de Artes Industriales y Bellas Artes in the same city.
 Upon completing three years of art studies, he took a position as a clerk.
 After suffering a nervous breakdown, he abandoned business and resumed his art studies, attending Francesc Galí’s Escola d’Art in Barcelona from 1912 to 1915.
 Miró received early encouragement from the dealer José Dalmau, who gave him his first solo show at his gallery in Barcelona in 1918.
 In 1917 he met Francis Picabia.